IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_volume_clone.html.markdown

 Review the argument references that you can specify for your resource.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
+- `pi_volume_clone_name` - (Required, String) The base name of the newly cloned volume(s).
-- `pi_target_replication_enabled` - (Optional, Boolean) Indicates whether the cloned volume should have replication enabled.
+- `pi_replication_enabled` - (Optional, Boolean) Indicates whether the cloned volume should have replication enabled.
 If no value is provided, it will default to the replication status of the source volume(s).
 - `pi_target_storage_tier` - (Optional, String) The storage tier for the cloned volume(s).
-- `pi_volume_clone_name` - (Required, String) The base name of the newly cloned volume(s).
 - `pi_volume_ids` - (Required, Set of String) List of volumes to be cloned.

 ## Attribute reference